DoNotPay launches 1,000 new bots to help you with your legal problems

 Once this happens, the goal is to monetize.
 Browder says that he is still thinking about what he wants to do, but part of the plan is to allow businesses to sponsor specific legal bots — think dealership sponsoring the parking ticket bot for a particular city.

-Having already saved people $9.3 million disputing 375,000 parking tickets, DoNotPay has already shown it can have a real world impact.
-The tool is a fantastic case study for why people should care about AI, even if its not revolutionary on the tech side.
+Having already saved people $9.3 million disputing 375,000 parking tickets, DoNotPay has already shown it can have a real-world impact.
+The tool is a fantastic case study for why people should care about AI, even if it’s not revolutionary on the tech side.

 It’s easy to see why venture capitalists care about locking down proprietary IP, secret sauce algorithms and machine learning PhDs, but at the end of the day, plenty of AI’s impact on the world will come from determined tinkerers painstakingly building meaningful products on top of technologies built by others.